 Permit Expiration.
 The permit for a home occupation or home business shall specify that the approval is granted to the applicant only for the length of time that the applicant occupies the dwelling.
 Approval shall terminate upon relocation by the applicant and shall neither remain with the subsequent occupant of the dwelling nor transfer to a new location with the original applicant.

-Junkyards: Junkyards as defined in Section 8.1 are prohibited except in the I1 Zoning District, where they may be allowed subject to conditional use review by the Board of Adjustment under Section 5.7, site plan review by the Planning Commission under Section 5.6, and the following requirements:
+Junkyards: Junkyards as defined in Section 8.1 are prohibited except in the I1 Zoning District, where they may be allowed subject to conditional use review under Section 5.7, site plan review under Section 5.6, and the following requirements:

 Specific Standards.